25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 const newCar = new Car(25, "Red");
 ```

 - Static methods can be also be created.
-Static methods are those methods that cannot be inherited.
+Static methods are those methods that cannot be inherited

 ```javascript
 class Person6 {